Los Angeles Metro: Fleet

 E Line train arriving at La Cienega/Jefferson station, 2012.

 Most of Metro's bus fleet is powered by compressed natural gas (CNG), the largest such fleet in the United States.
 Using CNG reduces emissions of particulates by 90%, carbon monoxide by 80%, and greenhouse gases by 20% compared to diesel powered buses.
 The agency is also operating a substantial number of battery electric buses, notably on the G Line busway which has seen all CNG buses replaced with battery electric ones, and has plans to convert into a fully electric bus system.
 Buses feature on-board visual displays and automatic voice announcement systems that announce the next stop.

 The Metro Rail fleet is broken down into two main types: light rail vehicles and rapid transit cars (commonly called subway cars in Los Angeles).
 Metro's light rail vehicles, used on the A, C, E, and K lines, are 87 ft articulated, high-floor double-ended cars, powered by overhead catenary lines, which typically run in two or three car consists.
 The light rail lines consist of the Kinki Sharyo P3010, Siemens P2000, and the Ansaldobreda P2550.
 Metro's retired LRV fleet is the Nippon Sharyo P865/P2020 fleet.
 Metro’s subway cars, used on the B and D Lines, are 75 ft electric multiple unit, married-pair cars, powered by electrified third rail consisting of the CRRC HR4000 and the Breda A650 fleet, that typically run in four or six car consists.

 Future

 D Line Extension

-Section 1 of the D Line Extension will add three new subway stations to the D Line at Wilshire/La Brea, Wilshire/Fairfax, and Wilshire/La Cienega.
-Construction on Section 1 began in 2014 and is expected to be complete in 2026.
+Section 1 of the D Line Extension added three new subway stations to the D Line at Wilshire/La Brea, Wilshire/Fairfax, and Wilshire/La Cienega.
+They opened on May 8, 2026.
 Section 2 to Century City is expected to be completed in 2026, followed by Section 3 to Westwood in 2027.

 Los Angeles Aerial Rapid Transit

 Metro, in partnership with LA Aerial Rapid Transit Technologies LLC, is currently proposing to construct an aerial gondola system to connect Dodger Stadium and the stadium's surrounding communities to Union Station in Downtown Los Angeles.
-When completed, the approximate 5,000 people per hour, per direction aerial gondola is expected to transport visitors from Union Station to Dodger Stadium in approximately seven minutes.
-Additionally, the proposed project would also include several improvements to the nearby Los Angeles State Historic Park.
+When completed, the gondola is expected to have the capacity to transport 5,000 people per hour per direction, with a travel time of approximately seven minutes.
+The project is expected to make several improvements to the nearby Los Angeles State Historic Park.